-We looked at a range of records including three people's care plans and records that were used by staff to monitor their care.
+We looked at a range of records including four people's care plans and records that were used by staff to monitor their care.
 We also looked at duty rosters, menus and records used to measure the quality of the services that included health and safety audits.
 We also reviewed accidents and incidents and complaints.

-Following the inspection visit we received requested information including training and supervision records, survey results and team meeting minutes.
-We also received written feedback from two relatives and four health/social care professionals including the local safeguarding team.
+Following the inspection visit we received requested information including training records and some health and safety documentation.
+We also received written feedback from three relatives and three health/social care professionals including the local safeguarding team.